Inist-CNRS/lodex/README.md

 It is your responsability to include links to the administration and authentication pages:

-- administation: href must target `/admin`
+- administration: href must target `/admin`
 - authentication: href must target `#/login`

 You can download the original layout from EzMaster to get started.